What Top Fitness Instructors Really Eat to Refuel Post Workout

 Tuna and whole wheat crackers

-"I like a combination of protein and healthy carbs after teaching, since I typically try to abstain from eating just before class (sluggishness doesn't bode well for trying to be a peppy, energetic Spin instructor)," says Amanda Dale an ACE-certified personal trainer and spin instructor.
+“I like a combination of protein and healthy carbs after teaching, since I typically try to abstain from eating just before class.
+(Sluggishness doesn’t bode well for trying to be a peppy, energetic Spin instructor),” says Amanda Dale, a certified personal trainer and spin instructor.
 For a protein punch, she turns to a water-packed tuna, mixed with hummus (a tasty and healthy sub for mayonnaise), and a few whole wheat crackers.
-These 18 trainers reveal their best summer slim-down secrets.

 Rice cakes with peanut butter and sliced banana

-After a workout you need to replenish blood sugar and glycogen levels, and refuel with protein and carbs, according to Erika Hammond, founding trainer at Rumble.
-"My go-to snack after a great workout is half a banana and two rice cakes with peanut butter."
-If your fitness routine isn't going as well as your eating habits, try these tricks to motivate yourself to hit the gym.
+After a workout, you need to replenish blood sugar and glycogen levels, and refuel with protein and carbs, according to Erika Hammond, founding trainer at Rumble.
+“My go-to snack after a great workout is half a banana and two rice cakes with peanut butter.”

 Next up, be sure to try these tricks to motivate yourself to exercise.